-Teaching safety through play is essential for educating children about 'Stranger Danger' and empowering them with essential skills.
-Understanding warning signs, role-playing scenarios, and identifying trusted adults are all part of this interactive learning process.
-By fostering assertiveness, refusal of gifts from strangers, and promoting group play, children build resilience and confidence.
-Setting boundaries, staying cautious, and seeking help from reliable figures are key aspects of safety education.
-Building confidence through role-playing and recognizing warning signs are critical for child safety.
-Invest in your child's safety by incorporating play-based learning to equip them with life-saving skills.
+Teaching children about ‘Stranger Danger’ and empowering them with essential skills through play is crucial for their safety.
+Recognizing warning signs, engaging in role-playing scenarios, and identifying trusted adults are all important components of this interactive learning process.
+Encouraging assertiveness, refusal of gifts from strangers, and promoting group play helps children develop resilience and confidence.
+Establishing boundaries, staying cautious, and seeking help from trusted individuals are vital aspects of safety education.
+Building confidence through role-playing and recognizing warning signs play a critical role in child safety.
+Invest in your child’s safety by incorporating play-based learning to equip them with life-saving skills.

 Key Takeaways